 Needle-felting machine:

 This is THE machine I use more than any other - my needle-felting machine.
-You can't make coats that look like mine without it, because the needle-felting changes the structure of the material and makes it behave differently - and needle-felted wool/cashmere provide enough structure to support the embroidery and sequin work.
+You can't make coats that look like my best work without it, because the needle-felting changes the structure of the material and makes it behave differently - and needle-felted wool/cashmere provide enough structure to support the embroidery and sequin work.
 I like the Babylock Embellisher EMB-12 which VERY sadly has been discontinued.
 Here’s the original product page:

 https://babylock.com/machines/specialty/embellisher-1